 30. This isn’t the “end” of men, it’s the start of a new manhood in which we have the chance to be better individuals, fathers, husbands and humans.

-32. You will be part of a community that is unlike anything else out there.
+31. You will be part of a community that is unlike anything else out there.
 A community who cares about men, the women who love them, and the way the world is changing.
 Click here to join today.

 We are thankful for your support of our mission and vision.
 We hope you decide to become a deeper part of the community and help us continue the conversation.

-And if those 31 reasons aren’t enough—here are 6 extra bonuses that you get by becoming an Annual Platinum or Gold Premium Member.
+And if those 31 reasons aren’t enough—here are 5 extra bonuses that you get by becoming a Premium Member of The Good Men Project.

 1).
 We are a “Participatory Media Company” unlike anything else out there.